 Office Hours: M 2:30-3:30 and by appointment

 William Fleming specializes in early modern Japanese literature.
 His primary interest is in eighteenth- and nineteenth-century fiction and the popular stage, in particular the representation of and engagement with unfamiliar cultures, whether those of rural Japan, Japan’s geographical peripheries, or overseas.
 He is currently completing a book manuscript in which he examines aspects of the importation, circulation, reading, and adaptation of Chinese fiction in early modern Japan.
-He completed his undergraduate and graduate studies at Harvard University and has spent time as a visiting researcher at Kyoto University and the National Institute of Japanese Literature in Tokyo.
+He completed his undergraduate and graduate studies at Harvard University and has spent time as a visiting researcher at Kyoto University, Waseda University, and the National Institute of Japanese Literature in Tokyo.
 Before joining the faculty at UCSB, he taught in the Department of East Asian Languages and Literatures and the Theater Studies Program at Yale University.

 Samurai and the Culture of Japan’s Great Peace (Peabody Museum of Natural History, Yale University, 2015).
 Co-authored with Fabian Drixler and Robert George Wheeler.

 Selected Articles, Reviews & Entries